 A little detour from the Halifax harbourfront is the Brewery Market.
 This little corner is full of history and character.
 This is the home of Alexander Keith’s Brewery.
 Keith’s is the BEER of Nova Scotia so it is only right and proper that any visitor to Nova Scotia make a little visit here.

-Tours are available every 30 minutes (every hour during the winter).
-You’ll be guided through the brewing process by period custom animators and they’ll share with you how Alexander Keith did it his way!!
+Tours are available.
+You’ll be guided through the brewing process by period custom animators and they’ll share with you how Alexander Keith did it his way!